XavierBerger/RPi-Monitor/README.md

     git clone https://github.com/XavierBerger/RPi-Monitor.git

-## Usage
+## I can't wait!
+How can I test it?

-Start rpimonitord from directory _./rpimonitor_ with the command
+Start rpimonitord from directory _RPi-Monitor/rpimonitor_ with the command

-    ./rpimonitord &
+    ./rpimonitord

-That's it, you Raspberry Pi is monitored.
+That's it, your Raspberry Pi is monitored.
 You can now browse <http://your_Raspberry_Pi_address:8888> to access to the interactive web interface.

-## Future development

-Future development will make installation and usage easier (yes, it is possible with debian package and upstart).

-Additionnal feature will also be added into the web interface.
+## Installing rpimonitor as a daemon

+If you want to start **RPi-Monitor** as a daemon at Raspberry Pi startup, copy the directory _rpimonitor_ in _/usr/local_

+    cp -a RPi-Monitor/rpimonitor /usr/local/rpimonitor

+Copy the upstart script into _/etc/init_

+    cp RPi-Monitor/init/rpimonitord.conf /etc/init/

+Start the daemon

+    start rpimonitord

+That's it, your Raspberry Pi is monitored.
+You can now browse <http://your_Raspberry_Pi_address:8888> to access to the interactive web interface.
+Note: you can delete the directory _RPi-Monitor_ which is no more used.